-Many people talk about the time they were a rock star, having their moment in the sun, maybe a high school play, a big night on the karaoke.
+Many people have dreams of being a rock star, having their moment in the sun.
+Some recount previous experiences when it was their time to shine, maybe a high school play, a big night on the karaoke.
 It usually involved doing something a little extra special to help stand out from the crowd and that’s where the rock star move comes in.
 In Internet Marketing, I still love the ‘rock star move’ though I’ve learned not to get too excited about it as much as I used to.
 Rock Star moves often get CEO’s and CMO pretty excited and sometime with good reason.
 Getting a post picked up by Reddit, or a little front page action on Hacker News, featured on Tech Crunch or a listing on AppSumo.
 Others may know it as something like “The Oprah Effect”.
 These are the actions that would often crash a website by sending you traffic 100x your normal daily visits.
 This is the equivalent of a David Lee Roth high-kick, a Mick Jagger strut, Freddie Mercury prance offering up that little something extra that pumps fans up.

 Back in the day I wrote an article about Designing a Website for SEO that was picked up on article syndication networks.
 It slammed our little website which went down a few times, people reached out to thank me for the information and overall traffic was simply through the roof.
 For another client, we did some activity that resulted in some more crazy activity from a very popular website that again sent pretty impressive spikes.
 There’s a couple of reasons why I really like it: